alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/engineering_team/README.md

 In this project, we’re transforming our CODA into a **full engineering team**, composed of specialized agents: an engineering lead, a back-end engineer, a front-end engineer, and a test engineer.
 Each agent is given a **clear role and a specific task**, and they collaborate to create a complete Python module with a simple UI and unit tests.

+This is the final day of our Crew.AI journey — a bittersweet moment as we wrap up our project.
+For this last challenge, we build on our previous work by turning our CODA into a full engineering team, using Crew.AI’s agent framework.
+The goal?
+To collaboratively generate a fully functional Python module for account management in a trading simulation platform, including:

+* A well-structured back-end module
+* A simple front-end with Gradio
+* A full set of unit tests

+This project not only demonstrates agent coordination and autonomy, but also provides a foundation for agent-based trading systems, which we’ll explore later.

 ```sh
 (agents) ➜  my_agents git:(main) cd notebooks/week3_crew
 (agents) ➜  week3_crew git:(main) crewai create crew engineering_team